For every life lost on the railways, six are saved by the people around them.

-It’s built on a simple ask: that if you think somebody might need help, trust your instincts and strike up a conversation.
+If you see someone on a platform who you think might need help, trust your instincts and start a conversation.